CrewAI Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 )

-task = Task(
+research_task = Task(

-description="Research the latest open-source web scraping APIs.",
+description="Research the current open-source web scraping APIs for AI agents.",

 agent=researcher,